 The model simulates a 1:2.5 scaled down DrivAer vehicle inside a virtual wind tunnel of size 28 × 10 × 7 m³.
 This results in a blockage ratio of 0.57 %.
-The number of cells I achieved for a symmetry case is 9.1 million with 5 boundary layer cells around targeting a y+ of 30.
+For a symmetry case, we get 9.1 million cells, with 5 boundary layer cells around targeting a y+ of 30.

 The mesh was generated with cfMesh.
 As I was struggling to get a good boundary layer coverage of the DrivAer model using snappyHexMesh —which in turn impaired simulation results—, I turned to this other mesher that claimed to achieve 100 % boundary layer coverage with minimal settings.
 And I have to admit that I was pleasantly surprised by the results.